 Convenient Online Medication Management

-Information collected by the intake questionnaire includes basic medical history, depression, and anxiety assessments (the PHQ-9 and GAD-7, respectively), as well as personal and family history with mental health medication.
-After you submit your intake questionnaire, Hims will keep you updated as one of its providers reviews all your information.
+To get started, you simply need to fill out an intake questionnaire.
+Information collected includes basic medical history, depression, and anxiety assessments (the PHQ-9 and GAD-7, respectively), as well as personal and family history with mental health medication.
+Hims will keep you updated as one of its providers reviews all your information.

 Getting a Prescription

-So, we decided to have another member of our staff test out Hims, and see what would happen when they filled out the intake.
+We decided to have another member of our staff test out Hims, and see what would happen when they filled out the intake.
 This staff member has never been on mental health medication before.

-Hims still prescribed our staff member medication, without any follow-up or sessions with a psychiatrist.
+Hims still prescribed them medication without any sessions with a psychiatrist or follow-up appointments.
 The diagnosis and subsequent prescription seem to be entirely based on this one intake questionnaire.

 Oddly, this time, the system didn’t ask for any kind of ID or driver’s license at all.
-Our staff member reached out in their provider portal to request a one-on-one meeting with a provider to discuss this further, but customer support stated that since this is not a legal requirement in the patient’s state, then they are unable to offer it.
+Our staff member reached out in their provider portal to request a one-on-one meeting with a provider to discuss this further, but customer support stated that since this is not a legal requirement in the patient’s state, they are unable to offer it.

-Unboxing My Hims Sertraline Shipment
+Unboxing My Hims Setraline Shipment

 As I was unboxing my Hims medication shipment, I was struck by the quality and design of the packaging.
 It’s clear that Hims has spent a good deal of time and money optimizing its brand, including custom Hims medication bottles.

-Sexual Health & Other Wellness Services
+Sexual Health & Other Wellness

 Prospective patients can use Hims to get treatment for sexual dysfunctions such as ED and premature ejaculation.
 The system operates in basically the same way, with a few variations to the intake questionnaire.
 Hims also offers medications that can help with skin health, regrowing hair after balding, and medically-assisted weight loss.
 Our full Hims ED review was written by a licensed pharmacist and provides more insight into how Hims can help with treating sexual dysfunctions.

-Hims Cost & Insurance
+Cost & Insurance

-Hims costs $49 monthly but is billed as $147 every 3 months.
+Hims costs $49 monthly but is billed as $147 every three months.
 All Hims pricing plans for mental health medication include ongoing messaging support with your prescriber and the cost of medication and shipping.
-Hims does not accept insurance.

 Who Does Hims Serve?

-User Reviews for Hims
+User Reviews

-Reviews from the Apple App Store | 4.8 stars out of 5 | 28k reviews
+Reviews from the Apple App Store | 4.8 stars out of 5 | 58K reviews

 Positive reviews from the Apple App Store highlighted the convenience of getting medicine with minimal barriers, quickly and efficiently.
 Many felt that being able to get ED medication discretely and with minimal ongoing fuss was very convenient.